CHU (radio station): Transmission system

-The station is unmanned and equipped with modified 1960s-era 10 kW transmitters and is controlled remotely from the National Research Council's headquarters on Montreal Road.
+The station was unmanned and equipped with modified 1960s-era 10 kW transmitters, controlled remotely from the National Research Council's headquarters on Montreal Road.

-CHU transmits 3 kW signals on 3.33 and 14.67 MHz, and a 5 kW signal on 7.85 MHz.
+CHU transmitted 3 kW signals on 3.33 and 14.67 MHz, and a 5 kW signal on 7.85 MHz.
 These nonstandard time signal frequencies were chosen to avoid interference from WWV and WWVH.
-The signal is amplitude modulated, with the lower sideband suppressed (emission type H3E).
-The same information is carried on all three frequencies simultaneously including announcements every minute, alternating between English and French.
-The CHU transmitter is located near Barrhaven, Ontario, 15 km (10 miles) southwest of Ottawa's central business district.
+The signal was amplitude modulated, with the lower sideband suppressed (emission type H3E).
+The same information was carried on all three frequencies simultaneously including announcements every minute, alternating between English and French.
+The CHU transmitter was located near Barrhaven, Ontario, 15 km (10 miles) southwest of Ottawa's central business district.

-The systems feeding the transmitters are duplicated for reliability, and have both battery and generator protection.
-The generator can also supply the transmitters.
-The announcements are made using digitally recorded voices.
-Individual vertical dipole antennas are used for each frequency.
-CHU has long been licensed as a "fixed service" within the band allocations of the International Telecommunication Union.
+The systems feeding the transmitters were duplicated for reliability, and have both battery and generator protection.
+The generator could also supply the transmitters.
+The announcements were made using digitally recorded voices.
+Individual vertical dipole antennas were used for each frequency.
+CHU had long been licensed as a "fixed service" within the band allocations of the International Telecommunication Union.

-As of 2020, CHU has three atomic clocks at the station, contained in a special enclosure to eliminate possible electromagnetic interference and compared with the atomic clocks at NRC's headquarters.
+As of 2020, CHU had three atomic clocks at the station, contained in a special enclosure to eliminate possible electromagnetic interference and compared with the atomic clocks at NRC's headquarters.

-CHU mails QSL cards to acknowledge listeners' reception reports.
+CHU mailed QSL cards to acknowledge listeners' reception reports.